M-Doc

 Marc Williams (known as M-Doc), is a rap artist and producer, who was signed to RCA Records and Smash Records in the 1990s.
 He scored minor chart success with the singles "Free", and "It's a Summer Thang" featuring Chantay Savage.
 He is currently the president of Indasoul Entertainment.

-Biography

 Early life

 Williams grew up on the South Side of Chicago, Illinois, and graduated from Whitney Young High School in 1987, where he played basketball and was nicknamed "Doc", because he liked NBA basketball star Julius Erving.
 Williams stated that he started off with a group of friends on the South Side, and used to go to his basement, where his father had enough equipment to get some beats together; they made eight different songs, put them on tape, and sold them at their high schools by hand.
 The group was called "BP3", because all three members were basketball players.